octokit/plugin-rest-endpoint-methods.js/docs/interactions/getRestrictionsForOrg.md

 # Get interaction restrictions for an organization

-Shows which group of GitHub users can interact with this organization and when the restriction expires.
-If there are no restrictions, you will see an empty response.
+Shows which type of GitHub user can interact with this organization and when the restriction expires.
+If there is no restrictions, you will see an empty response.

 ```js
 octokit.interactions.getRestrictionsForOrg({